 Fire Hazards & Restrictions

-All open burning, including campfires/recreational fires, is banned within the Municipality of North Cowichan, consistent with the BC Wildfire Service’s Coastal Fire Centre.
+The fire ban on open burning, including campfires/recreational fires, is rescinded within the Municipality of North Cowichan, consistent with the BC Wildfire Service’s Coastal Fire Centre.
 Read the full notice here.

 Backyard Burning and Fire Pits